sgrade/words-api/README.md

-# words-api
+# About
-OpenAPI definition for Words application
+OpenAPI definition for Words application.
+Developed on SwaggerHub

 # Use
 ## Prerequisites